Fundamental difference in the electronic reconstruction of infinite-layer vs. perovskite neodymium nickelate films on SrTiO$_3$(001)

 \textit{Ionic relaxation. ---} We focus our discussion on (NdNiO$_n$)$_4$/STO(001) heterostructures with a representative film thickness of 4 unit cells.
 The lattice parameters of bulk NdNiO$_2$ ($a = 3.92$, $c = 3.28~\AA$~\cite{Hayward:03, Nomura-Inf-NNO:19}) imply that the film is subject to compressive strain if grown epitaxially on STO(001) [$a = 3.905~\AA$, Fig.~\ref{fig:Structures-ElStr}(a)].
 Consequently, the infinite-layer film expands vertically ($\sim 2.6\%$).
 Interestingly, we find that this expansion is not homogeneous; instead, the distances between the distinct Nd layers increase continuously from the interface ($3.29~\AA$) to the surface ($3.47~\AA$).
+For reference, the value for strained bulk NdNiO$_2$ is $3.29~\AA$.
 An analogous trend is observed for the perovskite film [$n=3$, tensile strain, Fig.~\ref{fig:Structures-ElStr}(b)] with even larger distances.
 The Nd-Sr distance at the interface is particularly enhanced for the infinite-layer film ($4.15~\AA$), slightly more pronounced than for the perovskite film ($4.13~\AA$).
-A similar expansion at the interface ($4.06~\AA$) has been observed in $n$-type (LaNiO$_3$)$_{3.5}$/(STO)$_{2.5}$(001) superlattices on STO(001)~\cite{Geisler-LNOSTO:17}.
+We associate this result with the electrostatic doping, similar to the previously observed enhanced La-Sr distance across the $n$-type LaNiO$_3$/STO(001) interface ($\sim\!4.06~\AA$)~\cite{Geisler-LNOSTO:17, ZhangKeimer:14, Hwang:13}.

-The perovskite film exhibits considerable octahedral rotations [Fig.~\ref{fig:Structures-ElStr}(b)], particularly at the interface with an apical Ni-O-Ti bond angle of $155^\circ$ and basal Ni-O-Ni and Ti-O-Ti bond angles of $155.5^\circ$ and $157.7^\circ$, respectively.
-We find the rotational pattern of bulk NdNiO$_3$ ($a^-a^-c^+$) to be reflected in the film geometry.
-Owing to the octahedral connectivity, the rotations in the film extend into the STO substrate.
+The perovskite film exhibits considerable octahedral rotations that extend into the STO substrate owing to the octahedral connectivity [Fig.~\ref{fig:Structures-ElStr}(b)].
+Specifically at the interface, we obtain an apical Ni-O-Ti bond angle of $155^\circ$ and basal Ni-O-Ni and Ti-O-Ti bond angles of $155.5^\circ$ and $157.7^\circ$, respectively.
+The rotational pattern of bulk NdNiO$_3$ ($a^-a^-c^+$) is reflected in the film geometry.
 In contrast, in the infinite-layer heterostructure, the small intrinsic octahedral rotations of STO are removed near the interface, and the NiO$_4$ squares show no rotations around the $c$ axis [Fig.~\ref{fig:Structures-ElStr}(a)].